This post is sponsored by Big Red, but the content and opinions expressed here are my own.

 - Drain the macaroni and rinse with cold water.
 This is important.
 You want the pasta to cool so that it does not continue to cook.
 The pasta will cook again while baking in the oven.
 Over-cooked pasta results in a terrible texture.

 - Heat a sauce pan on medium heat.
 Add the butter and allow it to melt.

 - Once melted, add the flour and whisk.

-- This will create a slurry.
+- This will create a roux.
 Continue to whisk until the four is fully combined.

 - Add the milk and heavy whipping cream and stir.

-- Add half of the cheese and stir until the cheese is melted.
+- Add half of the shredded cheese and stir until the cheese is melted.

 - Add the seasonings and taste repeatedly.
 This step is important because you don't want bland mac and cheese.

 - Return the pasta to the large pot.
 Drizzle the liquid mixture over the pasta and stir until fully combined.